SkafteNicki/dtu_mlops/README.md

 ### Week 3

-The last wee is about two important extensions of your workflow: hyperparameter tuning and model deployment.
+The last week is about two important extensions of your workflow: hyperparameter tuning and model deployment.
 Mastering both of these topics is both beneficial in production and research settings.

 Date | Day       | Presentation topic                   | Framework/exercise    | On-site/Virtual